VLTisME/VLTisME/README.md

 ## My Passions

-Currently, I'm learning about AI in general and computer vision in particular.
-I'm also taking an intensive course in MLOps, hoping to gain valuable insights from it.
-Additionally, I do some works related to competitive programming, such as preparing problems and participating in competitions ^_^.
+Currently, I'm exploring the world of AI, with a particular focus on computer vision.
+I'm also taking an intensive MLOps course to strengthen my knowledge in the field, and I plan to deepen my understanding through self-directed learning.
+In addition, I'm actively involved in competitive programming, whether it's preparing problems or participating in competitions. ^_^

 ## Activities